yegor256/blog/_posts/2016/sep/2016-09-07-gradients-of-immutability.md

 {% endhighlight %}

-The object is still immutable, but it is not a pure function anymore because of the method `title()` &mdash;
-it returns different values if we call it multiple times with at least a one-minute interval.
+The object is still immutable, but it is not a pure function anymore because of the method `title()`&mdash;it returns different values if we call it multiple times with at least a one-minute interval.
 The object is immutable; it's just not a constant anymore.